 \section{Introduction}

 Over the last few decades, an important body of work has been devoted to the development of compatible finite element methods that preserve the structure of de Rham complexes involved in fluid and electromagnetic models.
 In addition to providing faithful approximations of the Hodge-Helmholtz decompositions at the discrete level, such discretizations indeed possess intrinsic stability and spectral correctness properties \cite{Bossavit.1998.ap, Hiptmair.2002.anum, Compatible.2006.IMA, Boffi.2010.anum, buffa2010isogeometric}.
+A notable step has been the unifying analysis of finite element exterior calculus (FEEC) \cite{Arnold.Falk.Winther.2006.anum, Arnold.Falk.Winther.2010.bams} developped in the general framework of Hilbert complexes with further applications in solid mechanics, and where the existence of bounded cochain projections, i.e.~sequences of commuting projection operators with uniform stability properties, has been identified as a key ingredient for discrete stability and structure preservation.

-A notable step has been the unifying analysis of finite element exterior calculus (FEEC) \cite{Arnold.Falk.Winther.2006.anum, Arnold.Falk.Winther.2010.bams} developped in the general framework of Hilbert complexes with further applications in solid mechanics, and where the existence of uniformly bounded commuting projection operators has been identified as a key ingredient for discrete stability and structure preservation.
-More recently, compatible discretizations have been extended to nonconforming (broken) finite element spaces associated to sequences of conforming subspaces via stable projection operators.
-For the modelling of time Maxwell \cite{Campos-Pinto.Sonnendrucker.2016.mcomp} and Maxwell-Vlasov equations \cite{Campos-Pinto.Sonnendrucker.2017a.jcm, Campos-Pinto.Sonnendrucker.2017b.jcm} posed in contractible domains where the de Rham sequence is exact, the resulting conforming/nonconforming Galerkin (CONGA) method has been shown to have long time stability, be spectrally correct and to preserve key physical invariants such as the Gauss laws, without requiring numerical stabilization mechanisms as commonly used in discontinuous Galerkin schemes.
+More recently, structure-preserving discretizations have been extended to nonconforming (broken) finite element spaces associated to sequences of conforming subspaces via stable projection operators.
+The primary motivation for this was to improve the computational efficiency of numerical approximations to time-dependent Maxwell \cite{Campos-Pinto.Sonnendrucker.2016.mcomp} and Maxwell-Vlasov equations \cite{Campos-Pinto.Sonnendrucker.2017a.jcm, Campos-Pinto.Sonnendrucker.2017b.jcm}, where conforming FEEC schemes with high order elements, non-cartesian coordinates or non-scalar permittivities usually require a global inversion of the mass matrix, which in turn results in the discrete coderivatives being global operators.
+This difficulty is naturally resolved with broken spaces as the mass matrices become block diagonal.
+In contractible domains where the de Rham sequence is exact, the resulting conforming/nonconforming Galerkin (CONGA) method has been shown to have long time stability, be spectrally correct and preserve key physical invariants such as the Gauss laws, without requiring numerical stabilization mechanisms as commonly used in discontinuous Galerkin schemes.